-Social responsibility is ingrained in our business model, starting at the very beginning - with our supply chain.
-As a major organization spending approximately \$10 billion per year to support our operations, we feel an obligation to actively manage our global supplier base and ensure these critical partners meet our high ethical standards.
+Social responsibility is ingrained in our business model starting at the very beginning - with our supply chain.
+As a major organization spending approximately \$9 billion per year to support our operations, we feel an obligation to actively manage our global supplier base and ensure these critical partners meet our high ethical standards.

 As a part of the purchasing process, we assess the quality, cost, delivery and sustainability of all products and services.
-Across the U.S., Europe and Asia, Xerox employees source, contract and purchase; local presence encourages direct interaction with our suppliers.
+Across the U.S., Europe and Asia, Xerox employees source, contract and purchase everything from transportation to technology.
+Our often local presence encourages direct interaction with our suppliers.

-2014 Supplier Spend: \$10 Billion
+2015 Supplier Spend: \$9 Billion

-FY2014 Spend by Region
+FY2015 Spend by Region

-In 2014, we sourced the vast majority of our needs from the suppliers listed below.
+In 2015, we sourced the vast majority of our needs from the suppliers listed below.

 Name of Company Sustainability Site Sustainability Report Fuji Xerox Co.
-Ltd. Fuji Xerox Sustainability 2014 Sustainability Report Flextronics International Flextronics Social 2012/2013 Sustainability Report Responsibility Samsung Electronics Samsung Sustainability 2014 Sustainability Report
+Ltd. Fuji Xerox Sustainability 2015 Sustainability Report Flextronics International Flextronics Social Responsibility 2015 Global Citizenship Report Samsung Electronics Samsung Sustainability 2015 Sustainability Report